nanspring/EM_GMM_HMM/README.md

 This code is not optimizied or  vectorized by numpy.
 All the for loops are to ensure that the algorithm works correctly.

-The converge of maximum likelihood of train and testing data can be seen at the EM_HMM_Graph.png
+The converge of maximum log likelihood of train and testing data can be seen at the EM_HMM_Graph.png

 Knowledge refernce: